+49 69 83008980 service@xqueue.com

 One of the most important aspects of the basic settings is the DOI Specific Information section (framed in yellow), where values previously defined in the Settings area can be entered or selected: the DOI key, the Standard confirmation page, and the Standard error page.
 More information on this can be found in the Settings > Lists & Contacts > Contact Management section.

-For additional guidance on creating a DOI key, please refer to the appropriate sections in the Help Center, available here and here.
+For additional guidance on creating a DOI key, please refer to the appropriate sections in the Help Center:

 Sender alias in Sender settings should be consistent with the alias used for all other emailings, along with the Sender Email and Recipient alias.

 Tracking, dispatch placeholders, analytics, and advanced settings share the same configurations as those in other emailing types.
-Use of these is optional, however, a brief explanatory text is provided on the interface for each option.
+Use of these is optional, however, a brief explanatory text is provided on the interface for each option (fig. 5).

 Similar to other emailings, the next step after configuring the basic settings is content editing.
-This can be accomplished using Template Gallery, Saved templates, or by creating a DOI Mailing From scratch.
+This can be accomplished using Template Gallery, Saved templates, or by creating a DOI mailing From scratch (fig. 6).

-Generally, an introductory text box and a confirmation button are sufficient.
+Generally, an introductory text box and a confirmation button are sufficient (fig. 7).

-In addition to maintaining simplicity, it is crucial that the content of the DOI Mailing is as personalised as possible.
-Please see below as an example.
+In addition to maintaining simplicity, it is crucial that the content of the DOI mailing is as personalised as possible.
+Please see below fig. 8 as an example.

 Note: Using “Hello [FIRSTNAME]” (insert placeholder) is not permitted.
 The use of personal data is only allowed after confirmation, in accordance with privacy policies.

-The most important element of the DOI Mailing content is the Call To Action button and the subscription confirmation link.
+The most important element of the DOI mailing content is the Call To Action button and the subscription confirmation link.
 This special link cannot be replaced with any other.
-To access the link, please click the Define Link button in the editor interface.
+To access the link, please click the Define Link button in the editor interface (fig. 9).

 In the pop-up window please select Standard Links option and then choose Double-Opt-In Confirmation.
 Complete the process by clicking the Add Link button.

 It is also necessary to include an imprint before finalising the emailing.
-Please see the elements of the imprint highlighted in capital letters.
-Once you have finalised the imprint, save and close your DOI Mailing draft.
+Please see the elements of the imprint highlighted in capital letters in fig. 12.
+Once you have finalised the imprint, save and close your DOI mailing draft.
 For accessibility reasons, the imprint elements should appear in the text in written form, as visually impaired people cannot access text embedded in images and therefore have no access to the referenced information.

-As with all Maileon emailings, the final step before completion is the Quality assurance, which is equally essential for DOI Mailings.
+As with all Maileon emailings, the final step before completion is the Quality assurance, which is equally essential for DOI mailings (fig. 13).

 Inhaltsverzeichnis